 The mountains and land of our founding father’s defined James Webb’s life from the very beginning.
 Born in Madison, VA, what he calls his own piece of “heaven on earth,” he dreamed of becoming an Army soldier as a kid, following the Webb family legacy.
-He grew up swimming in the river, raising cattle on the family farm, becoming a handyman with his father, playing football, running track, wrestled and loved exploring the magic of the Blue Ridge Mountains.
-In 2005, James Webb enlisted into the United States Army and in 2006, he graduated from the Ranger Indoctrination Program (RIP.)
+He grew up swimming in the river, raising cattle on the family farm, becoming a handyman with his father, playing football, running track, wrestled, and loved exploring the magic of the Blue Ridge Mountains.
+In 2005, James Webb enlisted in the United States Army, and in 2006, he graduated from the Ranger Indoctrination Program (RIP.)

-In January of 2009, Webb was on a motorcycle trip with fellow Ranger Sniper and best friend, Paul Martinez.
-Along the outskirts of Columbus, GA, out of nowhere, Webb was struck by a drunk driver going 50mph.
-In the passing of a few seconds, life would change drastically for Webb, and without Martinez and his specialized training, he would not have made it.
+In January of 2009, Webb was on a motorcycle trip along the outskirts of Columbus, GA, and out of nowhere, Webb was struck by a drunk driver going 50 mph.
+In the passing of a few seconds, life would change drastically for Webb.

 After being struck, Webb remembers many cars passing him, driving inches from his head.
 While the people in those cars sped past continuing with their busy schedules, Webb lay on the cold asphalt with his right leg smashed into several pieces.
-His pelvis had been pulled apart like a wish bone, he had 3 compound fractures, his tibia and fibula were sticking out of his skin in two different spots with his heel facing upside down along with hematoma’s of the liver and the right kidney.
+His pelvis had been pulled apart like a wishbone, he had 3 compound fractures, his tibia and fibula were sticking out of his skin in two different spots with his heel facing upside-down along with hematomas of the liver and the right kidney.
 He vividly remembers that his femur was sticking out of his jeans which was possibly the most traumatic thing that Webb remembers.
 There were multiple fractures in his right hand, and Webb was bleeding profusely, so much so that he remembers a four-foot radius of blood circling around him.
-Ranger Paul Martinez knew exactly what to do.
-He saved Webb’s life by performing Ranger First Responder (RFR) treatment immediately.
-With Martinez’s heroic efforts and continued words of reassurance, Webb made it to the emergency room alive.

 Read Webb’s story of transition on Page 2.